-Around this time you will receive an email invitation to join Class Dojo, an online classroom we use to share stories, activities and things we have made.
+Around this time you will also receive an email invitation to join Class Dojo, an online classroom which we use to share stories, activities and things we have made.

 - the formal declaration which allows us to receive the money to pay for your child's education

 - a printed copy of the information you have given us.
 We will ask you to check and, if necessary, correct the form at this point

 - We agree the dates of 2 more settling in visits where you stay, and the date from which your child will stay by themselves, their Start Date.

 - You will meet your child's Key Person and start to get to know each other.

 Please bring your diary and your child’s birth certificate, passport or other formal identification document to this visit.

 At one of your visits you will receive your Welcome Pack.